Suryansh-03/Thesparksfoundation/README.md

-This is my task 1 for web development internship given by the sparks foundation.
+This is my mini project for web technology subject under professor Nalini Mehtre.